 First up is the red cedar tree.
 This tree is unique with its shaggy red bark that’s highly flammable.
 Take your knife or any sharp objects you can find and scrape off only the thin layer of reddish bark fibers.
 After you’ve collected a couple of handful of fibers, make a small bundle.
-Leave a small gap in the middle for your Ferrocerium Rod and let the sparks fly!
+Leave a small gap in the middle for your Ferro Rod to light this natural tinder source.

 Tear the bark into thin strips and wrap it around your finger for a few moments to make it curly; doing this makes it easier to catch a spark.
 Now take your bundle of small curls and place them on your fire pit then create some sparks with your fire rod.
 It should only take a moment for the oils in the bark to catch on fire.

-You can also turn the birch bark into a fine flammable powder.
+You can also turn the birch bark into a fine flammable powder that makes an awesome source of tinder.
 Take one of your pieces of bark and lightly scrape the inside, creating dust.
 When you have about a tablespoon full of this birch bark powder, light it on fire.
 Leave the powder on the bark, and as it starts to burn, the bark will go up in flames shortly after.

-Pine Cones are indeed very flammable.
+Pine Cones are indeed very flammable and a great source of natural tinder.
 You can quickly locate them just below pine trees.
 Pine cones contain the same flammable oils and resins as the interior of pine trees.